chrisidakwo/petshop/README.md

 ### 5. Swagger Documentation

-A Swagger documentation for the application API has been generated, and is available in the application base directory as `swagger.json`.
+A Swagger documentation for the application API has been generated, and is available in the public directory as `api-docs.json`.

-However, to generate a new documentation, you can use the command: `php artisan laravel-swagger:generate > swagger.json`.
-The generated file can be found in the application base directory.
+However, to generate a new documentation, you can use the command: `php artisan l5-swagger:generate`.
+The generated file can be found in the public directory.

+To view the Swagger documentation, visit: `http:localhost:9900/api/documentation`.
+Where `http://localhost:9900` is the value of your `L5_SWAGGER_CONST_HOST` env config.

+Visit `http:localhost:9900/api/docs` to access the parsed swagger annotations in JSON format